 In some cases, we may need to ask if you mind other organisations or public authorities knowing who you are.
 If you do not wish to be identified in this way you might want to notify us of this in your initial correspondence.

 Sometimes, because of the type of investigation and specific questions we must ask, the organisation or public authority will be able to guess who you are.
 There is very little we can do about this.
-However, in this situation we will neither confirm nor deny your identity.

 If your concern is raised under the Protected Disclosures Act, then special conditions about protecting your identity will apply.